-There is lots of financial help available to support you whilst studying on a higher education programme, including loans, which have to be paid back, and bursaries that don’t.
-Some of the student finance you can get depends on your household income – that is, the income of your parents or your husband, wife or partner.
+There is lots of financial help available to support you whilst studying on a higher education programme including loans, which have to be paid back, and bursaries that don’t.
+Certain student finance available depends on your household income – that is, the income of your parents or your husband, wife or partner.

 Tuition Fee Loan

 You can get a Tuition Fee Loan to cover tuition fees.
 This has to be paid back, but not until the April after you finish or leave your course and your income is over £25,000 a year.

 Tuition fees are paid directly to the College in three instalments.

 The City of Liverpool College’s tuition fees are set as follows: